mamun-prodhan/event-mania/questions_and_answers.md

 #### Answer: C

-<i>One of the parameter is string , here javascript perform type coercion and convert the other number parameter into string and concatenates the two string. </i>
+<i>The function is performing numerical addition and take two parameters.
+One of the parameter is string , here javascript perform type coercion and convert the other number parameter into string and concatenates the two string.
+As a result the output will be "12"</i>

 </p>
 </details>